Out Of Bounds: NASCAR Driver Dale Earnhardt Jr. On Concussions

 On if he often thinks his next ride could be his last

 I certainly am more aware, whether I want to be or not, of how dangerous it is.
 And I lost my father in 2001 in racing.
 And I knew then how dangerous it was.
-And then - but going through the injury yourself really puts it into perspective of what's important.
-I'm also in a different - you know, I've got a few things going on in my life that certainly have changed my perspective aside from the injuries and the concussions.
-My marriage in the offseason definitely reordered some of my priorities.
+And then — but going through the injury yourself really puts it into perspective of what's important.
+I'm also in a different — you know, I've got a few things going on in my life that certainly have changed my perspective aside from the injuries and the concussions.
+My marriage in the off-season definitely reordered some of my priorities.
 Our wish to start a family one day soon has changed a few things around for me and made me think about life differently.

 But I really — I took a big risk, I think, to come back to race.
 Although I'm healthy, I'm still at danger, just like anyone else out there racing, to get concussions.
 And having gone through it at one point — during the worst, sickest part about it - I really didn't want to have anything to do with racing.
 But as I got healthier, I got the itch, I guess, or the urge to come back.
 And I just want to race as long as I'm enjoying it.
 When I no longer enjoy it, I find something else to enjoy.